tnordquist/my-fun-run-client/docs/index.md

 * Race Enthusiasts

-    > As a ultra-runner who runs long hours, I want to be able to track my runs so that I can see
-                       >my progress while training.
+    > As an ultra-runner who runs long hours, I want to be able to track my runs so that I can see my progress while training.

 * New Runners